Planning your Newfoundland Vacation

 Best Time to Visit

-Most people like warm so summers are popular.
+Most people like to take their Newfoundland vacation when it’s warm, so summers are popular.
 Summer coincides with when most things in Newfoundland are also open.
 And Newfoundland summers are lovely, so it is a nice time to come – but it’s also peak season – my main reason to come another time.
 July and August make up ‘peak season’ so my recommendation is to come before or after that.
+Read the Best Time to Visit Newfoundland post for full details.

 Itineraries by Region & # of Days